giantswarm/docs/src/content/guides/advanced-coredns-configuration/index.md

 You can override these defaults in a ConfigMap named `coredns-user-values`.

-## Where is the user values ConfigMap?
+## Where is the user values ConfigMap

 Given the cluster you are trying to configure has id: `123ab`